coolzhang/pythonzoo/inception-web/README.md

     # yum install nginx mysql-community-server
     # bin/Inception --defaults-file=bin/inc.conf
     # mysql -uroot -h127.0.0.1 -P3306 < ./schema.sql
+    # add an inception user on your dbserver with the necessory privileges, which is used to execute your SQLs.
 Start inception-web.

     # python ./inception-web.py